npwhl/ethernet-to-qr/README.md

-# ethernet-to-qr
+# Ethernet QR Image Service
-An experiment project intended to generate a qr code to transfer images on a unique, local web page.
+An experimental project intended to generate a qr code to transfer images on a unique, local web page.
 This project attempts to replicate the Nintendo Switch's current method of image transfering, which involves: